Jonathan Nichols

 -

-- No active investigation at time of death.
-Unlike Collins-Smith, Nichols was not known to be actively investigating any specific trafficking case at the time of his death.
-His legislative career had ended seven years earlier in 2012.
+- Nichols was not known to be actively investigating any trafficking case at the time of his death.
+His legislative career had ended seven years prior.
+The connection to child trafficking through his work is historical, not contemporaneous.

-- Collins-Smith's killer was identified.
-Rebecca O'Donnell was convicted of Collins-Smith's murder on a financial motive, and no official connection between the two deaths was established by law enforcement.
+- Linda Collins-Smith's killer was identified as Rebecca O'Donnell, convicted of that murder on a financial motive.
+No official connection between the two deaths was established by law enforcement.

 "He served the people of Oklahoma with absolute distinction in his 12 years in the state Senate.
 He was a true friend to many and will be greatly missed."